Tuesday, May 3, 2011

 Our hardworking member Seanel Caparas (rightmost in the pic above) along with her best friend Princess Jimenez (leftmost in the pic above) decorated the truck and turned it into a parade float.
 I was so touched when I saw the truck.
 Seanel and Princess truly outdid themselves and I am so grateful to them up to now.

 Once again, joining the march was a tiring but fulfilling experience.
 Every year, it just seems to get bigger and grander.
-I was so proud to see that many of the people organizing the march were the first-timers when I was the co-coordinator two years ago.
+I was so proud to see that many of the people organizing the march were the first-timers when I was the co-coordinator of two years ago.
 I am glad that they kept the flame alive and served Task Force Pride Philippines this year.
 The TFP execom did a very good job this year and they deserve a big congrats!

 With best friend Rey